UMAprotocol/UMIPs/UMIPs/umip-add-cryptopunk.md

 1. What are the financial positions enabled by creating this synthetic that do not already exist?
   - The DVM does not currently support any NFT based indexes.
 This token will be the first such index and provide a template for others to be created.
 2. Please provide an example of a person interacting with a contract that uses this price identifier.
-  - A collector wishing to hedge the risk of purchasing a CryptoPunk could mint `CRYPTOPUNKX-30d` which would provide protection against downward price movements in the value of CryptoPunks.
+  - A collector wishing to hedge the risk of purchasing a CryptoPunk could mint `uPUNK` which would provide protection against downward price movements in the value of CryptoPunks.
-  - An investor who believes that the median trade price of CryptoPunks will increase could purchase `CRYPTOPUNKX-30d` at its current trading price and then hold until the price appreciated.
+  - An investor who believes that the median trade price of CryptoPunks will increase could purchase `uPUNK` at its current trading price and then hold until the price appreciated.
-  - An investor who believes that the median trade price of CryptoPunks will decrease could mint `CRYPTOPUNKX-30d` and sell the minted tokens.
+  - An investor who believes that the median trade price of CryptoPunks will decrease could mint `uPUNK` and sell the minted tokens.

 # Data Specifications